Diplomacy of John Adams

 John Adams (1735–1826) was an American Founding Father who served as one of the most important diplomats on behalf of the new United States during the American Revolution.
-He served as minister to the Kingdom of France and the Dutch Republic and then was sent to help negotiate the Treaty of Paris to end the American Revolutionary War.
+He served as minister to the Kingdom of France and the Dutch Republic and then helped negotiate the Treaty of Paris to end the American Revolutionary War.

-Adams served as the first minister to Great Britain and then returned home.
+Adams served as the first minister to the Court of St James's (Great Britain).
 Relations with France dominated diplomacy during his presidency (1797–1801).
 American anger at French insults in the XYZ Affair of 1797–1798 escalated into an undeclared naval war, called the Quasi-War.
 One wing of his Federalist Party that was led by his rival, Alexander Hamilton, demanded an all-out war.
 He rejected it and secured peace with France in 1800.

 Early stages of the Revolution

 In the spring of 1776, Adams advocated on the floor of the Second Continental Congress that independence was necessary to establish trade and that trade was essential for the attainment of independence.
 He specifically urged negotiation of a commercial treaty with France.
 He was then appointed, along with Benjamin Franklin, John Dickinson, Benjamin Harrison V, and Robert Morris, "to prepare a plan of treaties to be proposed to foreign powers."
 While Jefferson was laboring over the Declaration of Independence, Adams worked on the Model Treaty, which authorized a commercial agreement with France but contained no provisions for formal recognition or military assistance.
 There were provisions for what constituted French territory.
 The treaty adhered to the provision that "free ships make free goods", which allowed neutral nations to trade reciprocally but exempted an agreed-upon list of contraband.

 In early September 1776, after the British victory at the Battle of Long Island, Admiral Lord Richard Howe, having been appointed Acting Peace Commissioner, met with Adams, Franklin, and Edward Rutledge to hold peace discussions.
 The Americans insisted that any negotiations required British recognition of their independence.
 Howe stated he did not have the authority to meet that demand, and the British resumed the campaign.
 In October 1777, the Americans captured the British invasion army at Saratoga in upstate New York, and France was ready to recognize the US and to join the war.